Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 rooftop of st. peter's basilica - restrooms up here!One place you will find bathrooms in St. Peter's basilica - up on the roof after a pretty extensive climb!

-From the Vatican website, here are the locations of the toilets in the Vatican Museums:
+You can check the Vatican website to see the locations of the toilets in the Vatican Museums along with handicapped access and baby-changing facilities.

-• Further back the entrance of the Sistine Chapel, near the coffee bar "Sistina".
+• At the bottom of the stairs that lead to the entrance of the Sistine Chapel.
 Baby-changing facilities are available in the women's toilet.

-As I've said on my other pages about visiting the Vatican Museums, you may want to short-cut from the Sistine Chapel into Saint Peter's basilica (As of 2022 - you can only take this shortcut if you are on a tour.
-They are checking this way more than before.)
+When visiting the Vatican Museums, you may take the short-cut from the Sistine Chapel into Saint Peter's basilica if you are on a guided tour.

 IMPORTANT VATICAN BATHROOM TIP